 It may take a few minutes for the solution to be installed in Microsoft Dynamics 365 (online).

-When you install Gamification, a security role called KPI manager is created.
-System admins can assign this security role to Microsoft Dynamics 365 (online) users they want to enable to create KPIs for Gamification in Microsoft Dynamics 365 (online).
+When you install Gamification, a security role called KPI manager is created in Dynamics 365 (online).
+System admins can assign this security role to Dynamics 365 (online) users they want to enable to create KPIs for Gamification in Dynamics 365 (online).

 To learn more about security roles and privileges, see TechNet: Security roles and privileges